jolespin/veba/DEVELOPMENT.md

 #### Change Log:
+* [2023.3.17] - Fixed rare bug when `antiSMASH` genbank files have a space appended to the contig.
+Also fixed a typo in the BGC features fasta file name.
 * [2023.3.13] - Fixed `--skip_maxbin2` and `--skip_concoct` arguments by adding missing `seed` parameters ([Issue #21](https://github.com/jolespin/veba/issues/21)).
 Added a wrapper around `STAR` RNAseq-aligner (`star_wrapper.py`) in preperation to add as an option for `mapping.py`.
 This also includes a helper script in compiling the summary log (`compile_star_statistics.py`).
 * [2023.3.9] - Added `bgc_novelty_scorer.py` script to get novelty scores of biosynthetic gene clusters.
 * [2023.3.7] - Added prefix and minimum contig length threshold to `assembly.py` by default.
 Added `merge_generalized_mapping.py` which can be used for `bowtie2_wrapper.py` and (the future) `star_wrapper.py` helper scripts.